 The first thing to do is to check the return address to be sure it’s from the Internal Revenue Service and not another agency.

-If you agree with the notice but can’t pay the full amount by that date, you need to figure out what payment options might work for your situation, and act to set up a payment plan or other way to pay off your balance.
-For specifics, see I got a notice from the IRS on TAS Get Help .
+If you can’t pay the full amount, you need to decide which payment options might work for your situation and contact the IRS to set up a payment plan or discuss other alternatives.

 Being proactive in addressing the tax debt may prevent additional penalty and interest charges.
 For specifics, see I Got a Notice From the IRS.